-UN4 Child is newly looked after (from one week before end of collection period) and UN4 the UPN was not yet known at the time of the SSDA903 annual statistical return.
-Sources collating UPNs reflect discrepancy(ies) for the child's name and/or UN5 surname and/or date of birth therefore preventing reliable matching (eg duplicated UPN).
+I Child is newly looked after (from one week before end of collection period) and the UPN was not yet known at the time of the SSDA903 annual statistical return.
+UN5 Sources collating UPNs reflect discrepancy(ies) for the child's name and/or surname and/or date of birth therefore preventing reliable matching (eg duplicated UPN).

-Advice to LAs about UPNs:
+Advice to local authorities about UPNs:

-- To be advised that the UPN can be included in their children services systems and files for the purpose of being able to complete the SSDA903 return (and the children in need (CIN)Census) but the UPN must not be used in any operational sense for children's services activities within the LA or for other purposes; - It is up to LAs how they track down the UPN if easier for them to store in their social services databases that is up to them but they must remember that under the guidance provided by the Information Commissioner, UPNs should not be used as a replacement for pupil identification systems already in place in noneducational departments; - 3.
+- To be advised that the UPN can be included in their children services systems and files for the purpose of being able to complete the SSDA903 return (and the children in need (CIN)Census) but the UPN must not be used in any operational sense for children's services activities within the local authorities or for other purposes; - 2.
+It is up to local authorities how they track down the UPN if easier for them to store in their social services databases that is up to them but they must remember that under the guidance provided by the Information Commissioner, UPNs should not be used as a replacement for pupil identification systems already in place in non-educational departments; - 3.
 It is the responsibility of local authorities to ensure that UPN information is correct.
-Data from the SSDA903 will be matched to school census and educational attainment data using the UPN as the primary matching key; - Legal advice to LAs should come from their own local authority's legal department but LAs may also seek advice direct from the Information Commissioner's Office if they so wish; - 5.
+Data from the SSDA903 will be matched to school census and educational attainment data using the UPN as the primary matching key; - Legal advice to local authorities should come from their own local authority's legal department but local authorities may also seek advice direct from the Information Commissioner's Office if they so wish; - 5.
 Further information about UPNs can be found on the department's website.